-- The Kellogg Eye Center has 10 community clinics in: Ann Arbor, Brighton, Canton, Chelsea, Grand Blanc, Northville, and Ypsilanti.
+- In addition to our primary location in Ann Arbor, we have seven community clinics to serve patients in surrounding communities: Ann Arbor, Brighton, Canton, Chelsea, Grand Blanc, Northville, and Ypsilanti.

 - The Veterans Affairs Hospital is a 105-bed acute care facility.
 The VA Ophthalmology Clinic has 16 exam lanes, plus an ophthalmic photography/ultrasound room and resident office space.
 Residents and faculty who staff this clinic conduct more than 18,952 patient visits and perform 1,219 surgical procedures in FY2019.

 - Michigan Ophthalmology Trainee Career Development Award (MOTCDA): Merit-based funding is available for faculty-mentored projects in clinical care delivery, education, health administration, basic science, clinical and translational research, and international health.
 Since 2013, Kellogg residents have received MOTCDA grants totaling over $103,000.00 and have participated in outreach and research projects in Nepal, the United Kingdom, Italy, Taiwan, India and Ethiopia, and Jamaica.